and-rew-too/PROJECTS/CNC-PRES/readme.md

 Lightweight and compact , easily extendible, with foot pedal integrated LED and digital readout for easy and accurate hole drilling in wood, plastic, soft metals... plan on adding a clamping system as well.

 ## Introduction and Relevant Links
-Power should be twisted cables...
+Power should have twisted cables.
+Power needed is a 9.6V 3A Supply.
+Other Power, for led, LDO, and potential blower all supplied with a LiPolymer 9V battery.

 ## BOM